Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/data-integration.md

 <p class="caption">(\#fig:coassign-after-mnn)Coassignment probabilities for the within-batch clusters, based on coassignment of cells in the across-batch clusters obtained after MNN correction.
 One heatmap is generated for each of the PBMC 3K and 4K datasets, where each entry is colored according to the coassignment probability between each pair of within-batch clusters.</p>
 </div>

-Finally, we can summarize the agreement between clusterings by computing the Rand index.
+Finally, we can compute the Rand index (Section \@ref(comparing-different-clusterings)) to quantify the agreement between the clusterings before and after batch correction.
-This provides a simple metric that we can use to assess the preservation of variation by different correction methods.
-Larger rand indices (i.e., closer to 1) are more desirable, though this must be balanced against the ability of each method to actually remove the batch effect.
+Larger indices are more desirable as this indicates that within-batch heterogeneity is preserved, though this must be balanced against the ability of each method to actually perform batch correction.

 ```r